kinolag/fruitcart/README.md

 ### Why React?

-State helps updating the quantities, subtotal, offer, discount and total in a convenient way.
+State lets you update the quantities, subtotal, offer, discount and total in a convenient way.
-Virtual DOM only updates the parts of the UI that have changed, without reloading the unchanged elements.
+Virtual DOM only updates the elements of the UI that have changed, without reloading the unchanged ones.
 Props and callbacks can be passed between components helping to build a modular app.

 ### What next?